 Wow!
 John the Baptist, a type of Elijah, the man who prepared humanity for the coming of the Son of God, did zero miracles!
 Yet Jesus Christ said that no greater man had been born of a woman than John the Baptist (Matthew 11:11).

 “All things that John spoke of Christ were true,” my father writes in From the Beginning.
 “Everybody at that time and throughout history should have known who Jesus Christ was.
 John’s purpose was to reveal the true God—the real Christ.
 He revealed all about the Lord from the beginning—the God who became Jesus Christ.

 “Mr. Armstrong didn’t perform many great healings or do numerous miracles.
 He didn’t shake the nations as one Laodicean group said the Elijah would.
 But he did reveal the true God, which was why God sent him!”

 Is your religion revealing the true God?
-Is your own definition of right and wrong, your own set of facts, your own “truth,” your own religion, revealing the true God?
+Is your own definition of right and wrong, your own set of facts, your own “truth,” your own religion revealing the true God?
 Or is the revealing of the true God done only by God Himself, through His Bible and through His work?
-Is it done on your terms or on His terms?
+Is it done on your terms or is it done on His terms?

-Even if you are conservative, religious and devout, you need to be corrected.
+Even if you are conservative, religious or devout, you need to be corrected.
 You need to let God show you the truth.
-You need to compare what you hear and what you think to the one and only source of truth: God Himself!
+You need to compare what you hear—and what you think—to the one and only source of truth: God Himself!
 Pray earnestly and humbly to Him, and He will answer you.
 He will show you where Jesus Christ is today.
 And if that work of God happens to be in your own country, it is up to you to decide whether to honor it.